Australian and New Zealand Association for the Advancement of Science

 The Australian and New Zealand Association for the Advancement of Science (ANZAAS) is an organisation that was founded in 1888 as the Australasian Association for the Advancement of Science to promote science.
+It awarded the Mueller Medal from 1904 until 2006, and continues to award the ANZAAS Medal, which it has awarded since 1965.

+History

-It was modelled on the British Association for the Advancement of Science.
+The Australasian Association for the Advancement of Science was modelled on the British Association for the Advancement of Science.
 For many years, its annual meetings were a popular and influential way of promoting science in Australia and New Zealand.

-The current name has been used since 1930.

-History

-Two of its founders include Archibald Liversidge and Horatio George Anthony Wright.
+Founders of the association in 1887-1888 include Archibald Liversidge and Horatio George Anthony Wright.

+It held lectures for the medals and for other named lectures, both nationally and at state level.

+It changed its name to Australian and New Zealand Association for the Advancement of Science (ANZAAS) in 1930.

 In the 1990s, membership and attendance at the annual meetings decreased as specialised scientific societies increased in popularity.
-Proposals to close the Association were discussed, but it continued after closing its office in Adelaide.
-It now operates on a smaller scale but is beginning to grow.
-The Annual Meetings are no longer held.
+Proposals to close the association were discussed, but it continued after closing its office in Adelaide.

-It holds lectures, for the medals and for other named lectures, both nationally and at state level.
+Today

+The Australian and New Zealand Association for the Advancement of Science now operates on a smaller scale.
+The annual meetings are no longer held.

-Each year it organises Youth ANZAAS, an annual residential scientific forum attended by senior secondary students from Australian schools and High schools.
+Each year it organises Youth ANZAAS, an annual residential scientific forum attended by senior secondary students from Australian schools and high schools.

 Awards

-The Association awards two important medals; the Mueller medal, named in honour of Ferdinand von Mueller, botanist and pioneer environmentalist, and the ANZAAS medal.
+The Association has awarded two important medals; the Mueller medal, named in honour of Ferdinand von Mueller, botanist and pioneer environmentalist, and the ANZAAS medal.